aman1108/Online-Examination/README.md

 # Online-Examination

-Simple Python project made for boards practical exam
+Simple Python project made in class 12th for boards prepestive.

+It uses OOPs, File Handling and Exception Handling in Python.